e-n-f/if-then-else/if-then-else.md

 The first computer to be able to automatically perform a different set of instructions based on the result of a previous calculation seems to have been the Eniac.

-Haskell Curry and Willa Wyatt wrote a report in 1946 describing how to use the Eniac to invert a function and interpolate values.
+In 1946, Haskell Curry and Willa Wyatt wrote a report describing how to use the Eniac to invert a function and interpolate values.
 They used the name "discrimination" for the facility of making a decision based on which of two numbers was larger.